saahilraina3/Live-User-Filter/README.md

 # Live User Filter

-This JS Proect help to use Search filter for live users
+This proect built with HTML5/CSS/JavaScript help to use Search filter for live users